eshan-b/pennywise/README.md

 ## Acknowledgments

-Special thanks to the organizers and participants of Tamuhack for creating an inspiring environment that sparked the magic behind Pennywise. 🚀
+Special thanks to the organizers and participants of TamuHack for creating an inspiring environment that sparked the magic behind Pennywise. 🚀

 Participating in Tamuhack was an enchanting experience that fueled the creativity and innovation woven into every line of code in this app.